Skip to content

 Physical Hardware

-Oscilloscopes, power supplies, debuggers, and devices under test
+Oscilloscopes, power supplies, debuggers, and the devices under test on each bench.

-Lager is Apache 2.0, developed in the open at github.com/lagerdata — runtime, CLI, drivers, nets.
-Stout consumes it the same way everybody else does: no private fork, no patched binaries, no paywalled core.
-If Stout ever stops fitting, your boxes, scripts, and tests keep running on vanilla Lager.
+Lager is fully open-source (Apache 2.0), with no private fork, no patched binaries, and no paywalled core, so if Stout ever stops fitting, your boxes, scripts, and tests keep running on vanilla Lager.

 Frequently asked questions